Published in Bob’s Fresh and Local Newsletter, 10/25/2017.

 MOROCCAN SOUP WITH BUTTERNUT SQUASH & SWISS CHARD

-- Butternut squash, one small, washed, remove seeds and fibers, cut into 1.5 inch cubes (Don’t peel – I tried this!
+- Butternut squash, washed, remove seeds and fibers, cut into 1.5 inch cubes (Don’t peel – I tried this!
 It really works!)

-- Swiss Chard, 5-6 leaves, remove leaves from stems, finely chopped (can substitute another green)
+- Swiss Chard, 1 large bunch, remove leaves from stems, finely chopped

 - Salt, to taste (I usually use about 1 TB per gallon of soup)